ERSP-Ying-Zhu-Chandraker-23/PhotoSceneInstpifu/README.md

 cd PhotoScene
 ```

-Additionally, clone InstPIFu.
+Additionally, clone [InstPIFu]([url](https://github.com/ERSP-Ying-Zhu-Chandraker-23/InstPIFu)).
 Set InstPIFuRoot in configs/roots.yaml to the folder.
 We recommend cloning InstPIFu into third_party where all other third party repositories are.

 2. Install [OptiX 5.1.1](https://developer.nvidia.com/designworks/optix/downloads/5.1.1/linux64) under `third_party/OptiX`.
 We assume OptiX install directory is `third_party/OptiX/NVIDIA-OptiX-SDK-5.1.1-linux64`.
 Note that the version should be 5.1.1 upon which our renderer is built.